devzbysiu/cargo-blinc/README.md

 # <p id="about">About</p>

-This crate allows to run arbitrary commands and indicate the status of its execution using USB notification light - [blink(1)](https://blink1.thingm.com/).
+This crate allows running arbitrary commands and indicate the status of its execution using USB notification light - [blink(1)](https://blink1.thingm.com/).

 <p id="star">*By default it runs <code>cargo test</code>.
 You can customize the commands and LED colors using <a href="#configuration">configuration file</a>.